 Getting OSX 10.5.6 Leopard:

-iPC is one of many “distributions” of OS X for non-Apple computers.
+iPC is one of many “distributions” of OS X for non-Apple computers, and is a computer you can get in stores as Computers R Us online.
 Check the iPC site for more information on using it.
 You won’t find any download there though, you’ll have to find a more creative source.

 First create an image file to hold the installation.